unixdev0/DataScience/DATA.md

 - GeoCoder/Google Geolocation APIs
 - Foursquare APIs

+## DATA SOURCES SUMMARY
+- Toronto Boroughs/Neighbourhoods: a list of postal codes in Canada where the first letter is M. Postal codes beginning with M are located within the city of Toronto in the province of Ontario

+- Canada Census - Toronto Demographics: a list of demographic data on each Toronto neighbourhood as taken from the Canadian Census.

+- GeoCoder/Google Geolocation APIs: converts addresses into geographic coordinates

+- Foursquare APIs: offers rich location-based experiences and enables access to millions of up to date business venues, tips, photos and many other helpful tips

 ### Toronto Borouhs/Neighbourhoods

 Toronto Borough/Neighbourhood table contains a list of postal codes in Canada where the first letter is M. Postal codes beginning with M are located within the city of Toronto in the province of Ontario.
 Only the first three characters are listed, corresponding to the Forward Sortation Area.

 Note: There are no rural FSAs in Toronto, hence no postal codes start with M0.

+Please refer to the Data Report for more details:

 ### Canada Census - demographic data on each Toronto neighbourhood

-The list of demographic data on each Toronto neighbourhood is taken from the 2006 Canadian census.
+The list of demographic data on each Toronto neighbourhood is taken from the 2011 Canadian census.

 Note: Neighbourhood boundaries are approximated to the nearest census tract - https://en.wikipedia.org/wiki/Census_tract

+Please refer to the Data Report for more details:

 ### GeoCoder/Google Geolocation APIs